 - With fingers and thumbs press around and be receptive to any lumps or unusual swellings.
 Some men have one testicle that hangs lower than the other.
 Some people have one testicle which is bigger than the other.
 This is normal.

 - Each check, try to detect any significant increase in the size or weight of the testicles.

 - Feel each testicle individually.
 Place the index and middle fingers under the testicle while your thumbs are on the top.
-Gently roll the testicle between the thumbs and the fingers - it should be smooth, oval shaped, and somewhat firm; there should be no lumps or swellings.
-The top and back of each testicle should have a tube-like section, which may be slightly tender - this is where sperm is stored (epididymis).
+Gently roll the testicle between the thumbs and the fingers - it should be smooth, oval-shaped, and somewhat firm.
+There should be no lumps or swellings.
+The top and back of each testicle should have a tube-like section where sperm is stored, known as the epididymis, which may be slightly tender.
 It is normal for it to feel tender.

 Preventing most cases testicular cancer is not possible, as the causes are largely unknown.
 Many men who develop testicular cancer do not have any known risk factors.

 However, it is possible to make sure the cancer does not advance before treatment.